Right Arrow

 • Document violation patterns across sites

-• Track corrective action implementation
+• Track safety response implementation

 • Maintain compliance records for regulatory audits